otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-postgresql-and-object-relational-mapper.md

 What is the purpose of each command?

-- `npm install @prisma/client`: Installs the **Prisma Client** module.
+- `npm install @prisma/client@4.16.2t`: Installs the **Prisma Client** module.
-- `npm install prisma --save-dev`: Installs the **Prisma CLI** module.
+- `npm install prisma@4.16.2 --save-dev`: Installs the **Prisma CLI** module.
 The `--save-dev` flag is used to save the module as a development dependency.
 A development dependency is a module that is only required during development.
 It is not required in production.
 - `npx prisma init`: Initializes **Prisma** in the project.
 It creates a `.env` file and a `prisma` directory.

 What is the purpose of the `.env` file?
 Used to store environment variables.
 For example, database connection string.